China’s party congress promises continuity, not change

 Xi has brought back stronger state control over the economy and extend society, censorship and arrest to suppress disagreement.
 An unprecedented crackdown on corruption has brought down hundreds of senior officials, including some potential political rivals.

-All that remains here was the message of a one-hour and 45-minute party report that Xi delivered at the opening session on Sunday, praising the party’s efforts for what he calls the “rejuvenation” of the nation.
+That’s all here to stay, was the message of a one-hour and 45-minute party report that Xi delivered on Sunday’s opening session.

+Willy Lam, a senior fellow at the Jamestown Foundation think tank, noted that the report describes a “Chinese-style modernization” that must conform to socialist values.

+“China will go its own way,” said Hong Kong-based Lam.
+“It will not borrow any measures or governance style from abroad.”

 INCREASE XI